cristian-bicheru/cristian-bicheru.github.io/index.md

 # About Me
 {: style="text-align: center;"}
-I'm a passsionate, aspiring Mechanical Engineer from Waterloo, Ontario in my first year at the University of Waterloo.
+I'm a passsionate, aspiring Mechanical Engineer in my first year at the University of Waterloo.
 I'm currently seeking an internship or employment to gain practical experience and to expand my skillset.

 <div style="height:50px;"></div>